-Both United Utilities and the Council's Flood Risk Officer has reviewed the Flood Risk Assessment submission and advised that they have no objections, subject to conditions.
+United Utilities has reviewed the Flood Risk Assessment submission and advised that they have no objections, subject to conditions.
+The Council's Flood Risk Manager's views are awaited.

 Ecology

 The application is supported by an Extended Phase 1 Habitat Survey.